Mugdha-Hazra/Mugdha-Hazra/README.md

 #### I'm a Competitive Programmer .
 ![I'm a Competitive Programmer .](https://media.tenor.com/images/7db4eaa3e47272c8e58ee018fc390b7d/tenor.gif)

- I am a sophomore B.Tech undergrad at Kalinga Institute of Industrial Technology, Bhubaneswar pursuing Computer Science Engineering.
+ I am a B.Tech undergrad at Kalinga Institute of Industrial Technology, Bhubaneswar pursuing Computer Science Engineering.
 I am a keen learner and love gathering knowledge about new things, technologies and improve my skills with every passing day.
 I love to connect with new people and admire everyone having a passion for coding.

 Skills: C++/ C/ JS / HTML / CSS/Python/JAVA